alexkasema/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 If c is undefined, use the character X.
 ## 7-occurrences.js
 A function that returns the number of occurrences in a list.
+## 8-esrever.js
+A function that returns the reversed version of a list.